The Inventor of the Camera and Its Development Until Now

 Daguerre’s discovery then spread very quickly.
 In 1840, Alexander Wolcott granted the first photographic patent for the Daguerreotype camera in America.
 Even though at that time the camera had been invented, the process of taking photos at that time was still very expensive.
 In addition, only experienced photographers could take photos with customers from the nobility and the elite.

-See also difference between eukaryotic and prokaryotic
+See also difference between queen and full bed

 The Development of Cameras in the World